teodevgroup/teo/README.md

 - Add `PresentWith` and `PresentWithout` to `Optionality`
 - Fix token decoding and encoding after modifying `identifier`
 - Fix broken `connectIdentity` modifier
+- For relationship with join table, link them after both objects are created

 #### 0.0.27 - 0.0.50
 - Migration with SQL databases